Truckload slumps while LTL manages stability through pricing discipline

 [RELATED: What fleets should know about recent regulatory changes]

-The TL rate per mile index points to a tenth consecutive quarter of rates hovering near the bottom, with Q3 2025 projected at 5.6%, reflecting a 1.0% year-over-year increase.
+The truckload rate per mile index points to a tenth consecutive quarter of rates hovering near the bottom.

 Meanwhile, LTL remained soft in Q2, according to the report.
 Bates said this reflects a broader cooling of freight demand from pandemic-era highs, a trend that’s touched nearly every sector.
-Yellow Corp.’s bankruptcy in mid-2023, and the resulting reduction in capacity helped stabilized LTL rates at elevated levels.
+Yellow Corp.’s bankruptcy in mid-2023, and the resulting reduction in capacity, helped stabilize LTL rates at elevated levels.
 However, entering this year, the freight industry speculated when the market might turn.

 “What we’re seeing now is the effect of unsettled trade policy and an uncertain economic outlook weighing against demand, and absence of any catalyst that could ignite an uptick,” said Bates.